Compass Academy Staff

 Before joining Compass Academy Jolene worked with the remarkable exceptional students at César Chávez Academy as the head of the Special Education Department where she received the DPS award for fun.
 Jolene grew up in Missouri and attended Colorado Christian University where she completed a Bachelor’s degree in Organizational Management.
 Jolene then continued her education and completed a Master’s degree in Curriculum and Instruction in Urban Pedagogy.
 She is ecstatic about the opportunity to work with the students at Compass Academy because she enjoys shaping all aspects of each unique child.
 Her goals at Compass are to teach her students how to be global leaders and to find the path for success no matter the obstacles.

 Carra is a Denver native who graduated from Denver North High School and studied Special Education at Adams State College in Alamosa, CO.
-She has worked in DPS for over 10 years with 7 years in Special Ed in mild, moderate, and severe profound classrooms and 3 years as an elementary school secretary.
-This is her first time working in a middle school.
-She has a 12 year old daughter who is in her 2nd year here at Compass Academy.
+She has worked in DPS for over 10 years with 7 years in Special Ed in mild-moderate, and severe profound classrooms and 3 years as an elementary school secretary.
+She has a 13 year old daughter who is in her 3rd year here at Compass Academy.
 In her free time she enjoys cooking, baking, reading, and spending time with her family.
 She is also a professional Ballet Folklorico Dancer and has toured Europe, Mexico, and many states in the US on multiple dance tours.
-She is excited to start this new journey with the Diverse Learners and be a Compass Lobo!
+She is excited to start this new journey with The Diverse Learners and be a Compass Lobo!

 Lee joined Compass Academy after spending 9 years in the human service field.
 He spent most of that time as a case manager for adults with intellectual disabilities.
 In 2016 he looked to get into the teaching profession, he started at Manual High School as a Physical Education teacher at the high school and as a after school sports program coordinator at elementary and middle schools in the Five Points area of Denver.
 This will be Lee’s second year as the PE teacher here at Compass.
 He has his bachelor’s degree in Human Services, minor in Psychology and is in his second year at Metro State for his Physical Education certification.
 Lee enjoys all aspects of sports and has coached basketball at the high school and middle school level.
 He cares deeply about building meaningful relationships with the students at Compass Academy in hopes to build a lifetime love of being active.
 He uses his background in coaching and case management to build a class where his students both feel safe and valued while learning about respect and competition both on and off the field of life.